bijoy26/bashful-shells/README.md

 - Plenty of *Bashful (understandably blushy)* shells ~~waiting to be noticed~~
 - Solutions to interview problems and exercises
 - A petty attempt to promote the fun of shell scripting 🤞
-- _Generator scripts_ (that initializes the test environment to solve the corresponding problem)
+- _Generator scripts_ (that bootstraps the test environment to solve the corresponding problem)
 - A constant reminder to myself that I don't need to reinvent the wheel everytime I rediscover the same issue

 > 📌 Note to self: Remember that ugly script you wrote scratching the head for two hours last week?
 It's never too late push that over here!